AlejandroAb/CASCABEL/README.md

 ### Configure pipeline

-For a complete guide on how to setup and use *Cascabel* please visit the official project [wiki](http://redmine.nioz.nl/projects/pipeline-for-amplicon-analysis/wiki/Wiki)
+For a complete guide on how to setup and use CASCABEL please visit the official project [wiki](http://redmine.nioz.nl/projects/pipeline-for-amplicon-analysis/wiki/Wiki)